 Venezuelan ‘Beauty Factories’

 Despite the consensus among board-certified plastic surgeons, the industry around beauty pageants is often vulnerable to malpractice.
-As the New York Post reported in 2015, Venezuelan ‘beauty factories’ have become a staple in the region, and often attract parents from lower-income families as a means of lifting their own families from the strains of poverty.
+As the New York Post reported in 2015, Venezuelan ‘beauty factories’ have become a staple in the region and often attract parents from lower-income families as a means of lifting their own families from the strains of poverty.

 It is worth noting that Venezuela is regarded as a powerhouse in the world of beauty pageants, having produced a record-breaking number of winners, including seven Miss Universes, Six Miss Worlds, and Seven more Miss International winners.
-And while it has given the country tremendous success and international pride, it has left girls as young as 12 open to a number of procedures such as implants, liposuction, and hormone therapy.
+And while it has given the country tremendous success and international pride, it has left girls as young as 12 open to procedures such as implants, liposuction, and hormone therapy.

 Plastic Surgery’s Place in Your Future